 CipherMail Email Encryption Gateway supports all major email encryption standards: S/MIME, PGP, PDF encrypted email and TLS.

 CipherMail email encryption gateway supports all major encryption standards: S/MIME, PGP, PDF encrypted email and TLS.

 The open source CipherMail Core modules are shared between the community edition and the commercial edition.
 The source code can be downloaded from GitLab.com.

 Hardware Security Module

 For additional security, private keys can be securely generated and stored on a tamper-proof Hardware Security Module (HSM).

 The built-in data leak prevention module can be configured to filter credit card numbers, bank account numbers, excessive amounts of email addresses or other personal information from emails.

-Built-in CA can be used to issue X.509 certificates for internal and external users.
-The gateway can utilize external CA servers like for example EJBCA, GlobalSign, Sectigo etc.
+The built-in certificate authority (CA) can be used to issue X.509 certificates for internal and external users.
+The Gateway can utilize external CAs like GlobalSign and Sectigo, and even your own EJBCA server.